Malaysia Airlines Flight 17: Criminal prosecution

 In July 2019, SBU arrested Vladimir Tsemakh, head of air defence in DPR-controlled Snizhne during the attack on MH17.
 Bellingcat described him as an important eye-witness to the events surrounding the downing of flight MH17.
 Bellingcat analysed his possible role and said that a video showed Tsemakh making "what appears to be a damning admission to his personal involvement in hiding the Buk missile launcher in the aftermath of its use on 17 July 2014".
-In August 2019 Russia reportedly added Tsemakh to its list in a previously agreed exchange of prisoners of war with Ukraine.
+In August 2019, Russia reportedly added Tsemakh to its list in a previously agreed exchange of prisoners of war with Ukraine.
 In an article, The Insider website commented on Russia's motives in requesting the exchange of a Ukrainian citizen.
 On 4 September 2019, an appeals court in Kyiv ruled to release Tsemakh.
 On 7 September 2019, Tsemakh was released during a Ukraine-Russia prisoner exchange.
 According to the Dutch Foreign Minister Stef Blok, the exchange had been delayed for a week so that Tsemakh could be questioned by the Dutch Public Prosecution Service as a witness about the events surrounding the downing of flight MH17.
 The Dutch Prime Minister Mark Rutte, the Minister of Justice and Security Ferd Grapperhaus, the JIT, and Blok added that the Netherlands regretted Tsemakh, who is a 'person of interest', being included in the exchange due to pressure on Ukraine from Russia.
 Piet Ploeg, Chairman of the victims' relatives organisation "Stichting Vliegramp MH17", called Tsemakh's release "unacceptable".
 The Dutch Public Prosecution Service (OM) requested that Tsemakh, who is not a Russian citizen, be extradited from Russia to the Netherlands.
 On 14 November 2019 the JIT published a new witnesses appeal and simultaneously released a number of recorded conversations of rebel leaders.
 JIT was particularly interested in "the command structure and the role that Russian government officials may have played."

 A number of witness statements, especially from the DPR armed forces, were presented anonymously due to fear of reprisal from Russia.
 Although the Russian secret service attempted to hack into the Malaysian Attorney-General's office, investigation files of the Australian Federal Police and offices at The Hague, prosecutors say the identities of the witnesses still remained secure.
 The Dutch court, on considering defendant Oleg Pulatov's appeal against anonymous testimony, allowed twelve anonymous witness statements in the trial but barred the anonymous testimony of one witness.

-On 7 June 2021, the trial moved on to the evidence phase, during which lawyers and judges will discuss their findings.
+On 7 June 2021, the trial moved on to the evidence phase, during which lawyers and judges discussed their findings.
 Witnesses were called in to supply additional information.
 On 21 December 2021, the Prosecution recommended life sentences for four suspects accused of downing the plane.